 (See Nexius for pre-battle events)

-<Imperial Report to Centurion Davis Avira, Seventh Century, Third Legion>
+<Imperial Report to Seventh Centurion Davis Avira, Second Cohort, Third Legion>

 29th of Sun's Dusk, 4E 250